giulogiulo/site/content/index.md

 ---
-title: My first test
+title: My second test
 ---

-Wow.
+This is my second test.